GoogleChrome/web.dev/src/site/content/en/blog/choose-a-product-search-engine/index.md

 #### Con

-+   Only viable for a limited amount of data — though this could be up to tens of thousands of documents, potentially more, as long as the data is relatively static and doesn't change frequently.
++   Only viable for a limited amount of data—though this could be up to tens of thousands of documents, potentially more, as long as the data is relatively static and doesn't change frequently.
 +   High latency for data updates compared to server-side alternatives.